thehig/one-button-to-space/scripts/prd_the_fourth.md

 ### 4.2.
 Shared Physics Simulation Details (To Implement within `shared`)

+**(Status: This entire section is PENDING the creation of the `shared` package and Matter.js integration.)**

 - **Gravity:** Implement variable gravity based on proximity to celestial bodies.
 - **Atmospheric Effects:** Simulate density, drag, and potentially re-entry heating effects.
 - **Collision:** Configure precise collision detection (e.g., using `matter-collision-events` or similar) and realistic responses.
 Implement landing detection logic based on impact velocity/angle.

 ### 4.3.
 Basic Multiplayer Implementation (Colyseus)

+**(Status: Foundational elements are in place based on example scenes/rooms.
+Needs to be evolved to use the shared Matter.js physics and robust manager architecture.)**

 - Establish basic client connection to the server room.
 - Implement sending client inputs from `NetworkManager` to the `GameRoom`.